DragonFly On-Line Manual Pages

 The add command allows the user to add a new partition to an

-partition is printed.
-By default, it will create a dfly
+existing table.
+By default, it will create a dfly partition

-partition covering the first available block of an unused disk
+covering the first available block of an unused disk space.

 The -b number option allows the user to specify the starting